dizzy-labs/dizzydon/README.md

 # Troubleshooting and FAQ

 * # The shadows are flickering
-* * Drop shadows use hardware-acceleration, so this is probably related to your graphics hardware.
-* * If using Dizzydon, turn off the drop-shadows in the settings menu.
+* * Drop shadows use hardware-acceleration, so this is like cause by your graphics hardware.
+Disable drop shadows in the settings menu.
-* * If using pico-8stodon, [install the no-filter version](https://raw.githubusercontent.com/dizzy-labs/dizzydon/master/pico-8stodon_no-filter.user.css).

 For any other issue, please [check open/closed issues or create a new issue.](https://github.com/dizzy-labs/dizzydon/issues)